Kev-Jung/PayFabric-Fork/PayFabric/Sections/Transactions.md

 Please note that **bold** fields are required fields, and all others are optional.
 For more information and descriptions on available fields please see our [object reference](Objects.md#transaction).

 `SetupId` is the [Gateway Profile](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/Configure%20Portal.md#gateway-profile) Name.
 It is a per-account identifier of a profile containing the credentials for a given credit card processing merchant account.
-The Gateway Profile Name can also be retrieved through [API call](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Payment%20Gateway%20Profiles.md#retrieve-payment-gateway-profiles).
+The Gateway Profile Name can also be retrieved by calling the [Retrieve Payment Gateway Profiles API](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Payment%20Gateway%20Profiles.md#retrieve-payment-gateway-profiles).
 `ECheckSetupId` which should be the Gateway Profile Name for an ACH/eCheck payment method can be used in addition to, or in place of `SetupId`.

 ###### Related Reading